jtbrockway/AutoPC/README.txt

 Please note:
 	The GUI is best used if you are meaning to generate and visualize a single point cloud.
+		If you would like to generate more point clouds, please use the command line functionality

 	We have also included a set of rectified stereo pairs to be used if you would like to sample the product.
 		These are located in the "samples" folder.